publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptA/m__us_usc_t42_s1320b–8.md

 [Pub.
 L. 103–432, title I, § 155(a)(2)][/us/pl/103/432/s155/a/2], Oct.
 31, 1994, [108 Stat.
 4439][/us/stat/108/4439], provided that:

-> “Any hospital or rural primary care hospital which has an agreement (as defined in section 1138(a)(3)(A) of the Social Security Act \[subsec. (a)(3)(A) of this section\]) with an organ procurement agency other than such hospital’s designated organ procurement agency (as defined in section 1138(a)(3)(B) of such Act) on the date of the enactment of this section \[Oct.
+> “Any hospital or rural primary care hospital which has an agreement (as defined in section 1138(a)(3)(A) of the Social Security Act \[[42 U.S.C.
+1320b–8(a)(3)(A)][/us/usc/t42/s1320b–8/a/3/A]\]) with an organ procurement agency other than such hospital’s designated organ procurement agency (as defined in section 1138(a)(3)(B) of such Act) on the date of the enactment of this section \[Oct.
 31, 1994\] shall, if such hospital desires to continue such agreement on and after the effective date of the amendments made by paragraph (1) \[see Effective Date of 1994 Amendment note above\], submit an application to the Secretary for a waiver under section 1138(a)(2) of such Act not later than January 1, 1996, and such agreement may continue in effect pending the Secretary’s determination with respect to such application.”

 ----------